freezyyyyy/global-chat/README.md

-**Global Chat**
+** Global Chat **

-Discord.js[v12] Global Chat Bot mit sqlite3
+Discord.js [v12] Global Chat Bot with sqlite3

-Benutze npm i discord.js sequelize sqlite3 Um die Packages zu installieren.
-Deinen Token setzt du bei const token = token ein.
+Use npm i discord.js Sequelize sqlite3 to install the packages.
+You use your token with const token = token.

 Commands: add, remove, help, info